mitranim/prax/test/readme.md

+## Tests

-Run `make` for watch mode.
+`make` runs tests in watch mode.
 Requires `deno`.

+The string test is verified automatically.
+NPM runs it via `prepublishOnly`.

 The DOM test must be verified humanly.
 Open the URL printed to the terminal.

-The string test is verified automatically.
-NPM runs it via `prepublishOnly`.